 He worked as an HVAC mechanic for several years before pursuing a career in engineering, and that practical experience has paid off for nearly 20 years.
 Those out-of-the-comfort-zone projects included the Saint Alphonsus Emergency Department, a project of tremendous importance to the Treasure Valley community.
 Russ created HVAC systems that would perform safely even under the most demanding conditions.

-He also experiments with CSHQA’s own building: He controls the HVAC system he designed as a Senior Engineer.
+He also experiments with CSHQA’s own building: He controls the HVAC system he designed as a Senior Mechanical Engineer.
 It was his six+ energy models that guided the team to choose a high performing radiant heating and cooling system.
 As a result of both engineering and sophisticated controls, the energy use for the building is one of the most efficient in Idaho.